Blackburn with Darwen services

 The M65's only signposted service station, which is owned by McDonald's but leased to Extra, who themselves sub-let the retail units out.

-Catering: Costa Coffee, Chopstix Noodle Bar, Greggs, McDonald's Drive Thru Shops: none Main Amenities: Meeting Room, Quicksilver, Showers Hotel: Travelodge Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2; IONITY 350kW CCS Forecourt: Shell, Select, Deli by Shell, Costa Express, Air1 AdBlue, Car Wash, Jet Wash, Free Cash Machine
+Catering: Costa Coffee, Chopstix Noodle Bar, Greggs, McDonald's Drive Thru Shops: none Amenities: Meeting Room & Special Needs Room, Travelodge, Quicksilver, Showers Outdoor Space: Tiny grass patch on far left of building; Picnic Tables Charging Points: GRIDSERVE Electric Highway 50kW CCS, 50kW CHAdeMO & 22kW Type 2; IONITY 350kW CCS Forecourt: Shell, Select, Deli by Shell, Costa Express, Car Wash, Jet Wash, Free Cash Machine

 First 3 hours free for all vehicles, after which charges apply: